xster/flutter-wiki/Upgrading-pre-1.12-Android-projects.md

 However, the new Android wrappers also introduce a new set of Android plugin development APIs.
 Plugins developed exclusively on the new plugins API will not work on older pre-1.12 Android projects.
 Building a pre-1.12 Android project that uses plugins created after 1.12 will yield a build-time error unless the plugin developer explicitly opted to create a second backward compatible implementation.

+Add-to-app was not officially supported on the old Android APIs.
+If you followed the experimental instructions in the wiki for add-to-app prior to 1.12, you should follow the migration steps under the [add-to-app section](#add-to-app-migration) below.

 # Full-Flutter app migration

 _This guide assumes you haven't manually modified your Android host project for your Flutter project.
 If you did, consult the add-to-app migration guide below._